s7manth/tp/docs/team/zawedcvg.md

 - **Contributions to team-based tasks:**
     - suggested and reinforced the git workflow for the team to follow
-    - more to be added soon

 - **Community Contribution:**
     - PRs reviewed: to be added
-    - Technical Leadership (through forum contributions): to be added soon
     - bugs reported: to be added soon